-Why do you need to retain a federal criminal defense attorney if you are charged with a federal drug crime?
-The first and foremost reason is federal drug cases carry massive penalties and you can be punished for a far greater quantity of drugs than were found on you.
+Why should you retain an experienced federal criminal defense attorney if you are charged with a federal drug crime?
+First and foremost, federal drug cases carry massive penalties and you can be punished for a far greater quantity of drugs than were found on you.
 This article explains how low-level drug charges can lead to massive sentence due to the reliance on the recommendations of the United States Sentencing Guidelines, as well as overly-broad punishment enhancements.

 The United States Sentencing Guidelines are the most significant factor impacting the lives of individuals convicted of federal crimes.
 Many articles, training presentations, treatises, and bar room conversations have lamented the controversial results the guidelines have had for federal offenders.
 While esoteric philosophical debates may be fascinating to attorneys and law professors, justice is far more important than academic discourse.
 It is the moral backbone of society and a reflection of social values.

 Put simply, justice is an expectation of citizens that offenders will be punished for their misdeeds while, simultaneously, an expectation that such punishments fit that offender and the severity of his or her crime.

 Courts have two ways to achieve accuracy and proportionality in sentencing.

 First, courts can simply take an unstructured “each crime is unique” approach just looking at the facts of a case and asking a judge to do his or her best to come up with a sentence.
 The second approach is to seek a highly structured, mathematical approach that seeks uniformity in sentencing.
 The United States Sentencing Guidelines are an attempt at this second approach.